Omedia/drupalmcp.io/src/content/docs/en/mcp-server/connect-to-llms.md

 description: Connect to LLMs
 ---

 If you're using MCP clients that support HTTP, you can point them directly to your Drupal site URL — assuming you've [set up and configured the MCP server module](/en/mcp-server/setup-configure/) as described earlier.
+For more information about HTTP transport configuration, see the [Streamable HTTP](/en/mcp-server/streamable-http) page.

 All examples below use the STDIO transport, which means you'll need [our binary](/en/developers/stdio-binary/).
 Don't worry — it's fully dockerized, so in most cases, you won't even notice it running.